wilsonwei123/command-line-experiment/README.md

 ## Description
 A simple gambling game

-## NOTE: Being updated, so it is currently not functional.
+## NOTE: Being updated, and is currently not functional.

 ## Installation
 Clone the repository: